Europe Furniture Market Size and Share

 By Distribution Channel: Omnichannel Takes Command

 B2C retail controlled 75% of revenues in 2024 and is also the fastest-expanding route at 6.0% CAGR, driven by deepening e-commerce penetration in categories once considered tactile.
 Retailers embed 3D room planners, AR visualization, and AI-generated style boards to simulate in-home fit, raising conversion rates for higher-ticket items.
-Brands such as BoConcept and Wayfair are front-loading investment into photorealistic textures and dynamic lighting within configurators, further lowering barriers to purchase and broadening the Europe furniture market.
+Brands such as BoConcept and Wayfair are front-loading investment into photorealistic textures and dynamic lighting within configurators, further lowering barriers to purchase and broadening the furniture market in Europe.

 B2B project channels are similarly digitizing.
 Manufacturers previously reliant on dealer networks are trialing direct-to-consumer microsites, while retailers build private-label lines to capture upstream margin.
 This channel fluidity is reshaping competitive baseline assumptions and intensifying price transparency across the market.